 In addition, taking a low dose of zinc 7.5-15mg daily (50-100% of the daily requirements) would likely help your immune system, though overdosing on Zinc may be actually counterproductive.
 Also, don’t forget vitamin C. Take at least 60mg of vitamin C every day.
 It may help you fight an infection and there is no harm in taking it.

-If you believe that you have been exposed to the virus by coming into close contact with someone who is infected with Covid-19, then ask your doctor to prescribe hydroxychloroquine (HCQ) for you as this medicine likely prevents the severe inflammatory response seen in some people with Covid-19 infection resulting in hospitalization and worse.
-It has been shown to decrease mortality if taken early after exposure.
+Another medication which was used early on in the pandemic is hydroxychloroquine (HCQ) which likely prevented the severe inflammatory response seen in some people with Covid-19 infection resulting in hospitalization and worse.
+It was shown to decrease mortality if taken early after exposure.
 This medicine has been around for decades and is relatively safe at low doses.
 Once you are very sick from Covid-19 and end up on a ventilator in ICU, the medication appears to be of no benefit, and as they say, you have missed the boat.
 If you have any cardiac problems, then check with your cardiologist before taking it.

 Side effects are dose related with this medicine and therefore unless you weigh over 200 pounds, I would recommend 200mg daily for 10-14 days or longer if you are at risk of repeat exposure (healthcare workers).
 I would even consider decreasing the dose from 200mg to 100mg daily after 7-10 days if you weigh 150 pounds or less.